-We offer a variety of blast media and and have a blasting yard that we can blast and paint just about anything.
-For projects that can’t be transported to our blasting yard, we can come to you.
-Our mobile crews can work in small spaces, and can minimize the dust produced during abrasive blasting.
-If you are not sure which is the best option just let us know and we can help you determine what works best for your situation.
+We offer a verity of blast media and have a shop that we can blast and paint just about anything.
+If it is too big for it to travel or if you rather us come to you, we can do that too.
+We have mobile crews that can come do the work on your location.
+If you are not sure which is the best option just let us know and we can help you determine what is the best option for your situation.

 Aluminum oxide is a hard material (second hardest after diamonds), allowing it to be used on harder metals.
 It also has a consistent grit size which allows us to produce a smoother surface than some other blasting materials.
 It is also a sharp material which allows for quicker blasting which also adds to the production of a smooth surface.

 Coal Slag (sometimes referred to as Black Beauty, Black Magic, or Black Magnum) is great when working with steel.
 It is fast cutting and economical.
 It can be used to remove rust, paint, and scale from metal surfaces.

 Bead blasting is a general term for the use of one of several types of materials.
 Bead blasting can be steel, glass, or plastic grit.
 Steel grit is fast cutting and leaves a smooth finish and used on hard metals such as steel.
 Glass grit works well in general cleaning and leaves a satin or matte finish.
 Plastic grit can be used for removing paint on delicate surfaces such as fiberglass without causing damages to the substrate.